 Barrier methods.
 You can get pregnant the next time you have sex when you stop using any barrier method.
 Barrier methods include the diaphragm, cervical cap, male condom, female condom, and spermicidal foam, sponge, gel, suppository, and film.

 Combination hormonal methods.
 These methods include pills, skin patches, and rings.
 They contain both estrogen and progestin (synthetic progesterone).
 You can get pregnant right away after stopping regular-dose or low-dose hormonal birth control.
 About half of women get pregnant in the first 3 months after stopping the Pill, and most women get pregnant within 12 months after stopping the Pill.
 Specific information about how quickly a woman's fertility returns after stopping use of patches or rings is not available, although experts believe the delay may be similar to or shorter than the Pill.

 Progestin-only hormonal methods.
-These methods include pills and the shot (such as Depo-Provera).
+These methods include pills, the implant (such as Nexplanon), and the shot (such as Depo-Provera).
+With the implant, you can get pregnant as soon as it is removed.
 It may take 3 to 18 months after your last shot to get pregnant.
 The progestin-only pill, also called the "mini-pill," does not seem to delay fertility.
 Most women will get pregnant within 6 months after stopping the mini-pill.